GO-Robot-FLL/Python-for-Spike-Prime/README.md

 To precompile the main.py on the PC go to the extension page and select the extension then click on the settings symbol and activate Lego Spike Prime Mindstorms: Compile Before Upload.
 This will allow the program to start faster

+## Reporting Bugs:
+If you find a bug, kindly report it to go.robot@gmynasium-ottobrunn.de We will try to fix it as soon as possible.
+If you have any questions regarding the code, please reach out to us using the same Email adress.

 ## For further info on working with Spike Prime in VS Code see:
 https://github.com/PeterStaev/lego-spikeprime-mindstorms-vscode